ppetrovtv/pine_script_docs/source/essential/Arrays.rst

     array.push(a, 3)
     if barstate.islast
         // Create a shadow of elements at index 1 and 2 from array `a`.
-        _sliceOfA = array.slice(a, 1, 3)
+        _sliceOfA = array.slice(a, 0, 3)
         label.new(bar_index, 0, "BEFORE\na: " + tostring(a) + "\n_sliceOfA: " + tostring(_sliceOfA))
+        // Remove first element of parent array `a`. array.remove(a, 0)
-        // Add a new element at the end of the shadow array, thus also affecting the original array `a`. array.push(_sliceOfA, 4)
+        // Add a new element at the end of the shallow copy, thus also affecting the original array `a`. array.push(_sliceOfA, 4)
         label.new(bar_index, 0, "AFTER\na: " + tostring(a) + "\n_sliceOfA: " + tostring(_sliceOfA), style = label.style_label_up)

 Searching arrays